ZeroCry/Datastructures-and-Algorithms-notes/Lectures/Raw/Lecture-3_raw.md

 ### LinkedLists

 LinkedLists use dynamic memory allocation.
-This means that they use memory only when needed and don't reserve unecessary memory.
+This means that they use memory only when needed and don't reserve unnecessary memory.

 #### Singly LinkedLists